Privates are private

 - learning difficulties

-Scroll left to right for guides for parents and children in different languages, as well as for readers with autism or learning disabilities.
+Scroll left to right for guides for parents, foster carers and children in different languages, as well as for readers with autism or learning disabilities.

 We've created a lesson plan and other Underwear Rule resources to help teachers keep children safe from abuse.